Kiwi Allergy: Symptoms, Triggers, Treatment and Prevention

 Environmental Factors

 Environmental factors can also contribute to the development of a kiwi allergy.
 Residing in certain regions can increase the likelihood due to the prevalence of kiwi cultivation or consumption.
-Additionally, exposure to certain allergens, such as pollen, can lead to cross-reactivity and the development of a kiwi allergy.
-For instance, people with pollen allergies might be more susceptible due to the proteins in kiwi and pollen being similar.
+Additionally, exposure to certain allergens, such as pollen, can lead to cross-reactivity and the development of a kiwi allergy. people with birch pollen allergies might be more susceptible due to the similarity of the proteins in kiwi and pollen.

 Other Risk Factors